MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new-1807.md

 # What's New in System Center Operations Manager 1807

-The content in this section describes what's new and changed in System Center Operations Manager 1807.
+The content in this section describes what's new and changed in System Center Operations Manager (SCOM) 1807.

+>[!NOTE]

-To get the 1807 update, see [KB article 4133779](https://support.microsoft.com/help/4133779).
+> To view the bugs fixed and the installation instructions for SCOM 1807, see [KB article 4133779](https://support.microsoft.com/help/4133779).

 ## Configure APM component during agent install or repair
 In System Center Operations Manager version 1801 agent, the Application Performance Monitoring (APM) feature could cause a crash with IIS Application pools and could crash the SharePoint Central Administration v4 application pool running .NET Framework 2.0, preventing it from starting.
 You can now disable the APM component when you deploy the Operations Manager agent from Discovery Wizard in the console, when performing a repair of the agent from the Operations console, and similarly controlling behavior when using the PowerShell cmdlets **Install-SCOMAgent** and **Repair-SCOMAgent**.

 ## Linux log rotation

 To prevent the SCX logs from growing and consuming all available free space on the system disk, a log rotation feature is now available for the SCX agent.